spanningt/theroutingloop/_posts/2023-10-12-netflix_ipv6.md

 title:  "Cutting cost, not corners.
 You don't have to be Netflix to do IPv6 "
 videoid:
 date:   2023-10-12 10:30:00 -0800
 abstract: "Join us for a session with Netflix.
-We'll cover how Netflix approached their migration to IPv6 and the the lessons they've learned along the way.
-Expect to see practical insights into the real-world implications of adopting IPv6 at scale, including the challenges faced and the innovative solutions employed to ensure a seamless transition."
+We'll cover how Netflix approached their migration to IPv6 and the lessons they've learned along the way.
+Expect practical insights into the real-world implications of adopting IPv6 at scale, including the challenges faced and the innovative solutions employed to ensure a seamless transition."
 hosts: "Alexandra Huides, Tom Adamski"
 guests: "Donavan Fritz, Staff Network Platform Engineer <br> Joel Kodama, Senior Network Site Reliability Engineer"
 ---